Free Things to Do in Minneapolis

 Marvel at the seven-ton Father of Waters statue, the five-story Rotunda adorned with stained glass windows, the stately City Council Chambers, and million-year-old fossils.
 Explore the building with a self-guided brochure or join a guided tour every third Wednesday of the month, beginning at noon in the Rotunda (enter on 4th Street).

-The first weekend in February is one of the best with this celebration of winter in Minnesota.
+The first weekend in February is one of the best in Minneapolis with this celebration of winter in Minnesota.
 The City of Lakes Loppet is a cross-country ski festival featuring the beautiful trails and lakes of Minneapolis.
-Additional activities include a snow sculpture contest, heated tent party, bike race, dog race and a free Sons of Norway Minne-Loppet for children 12 and under.
+Additional activities include a snow sculpture contest, heated tent party, bike race, dog race, skijoring, a kubb tournament and plenty more.

 The Minneapolis History Museum offers hands-on family fun highlighting Wells Fargo history, North Western National Bank, and their shared heritage in Minnesota.
-It is on the skyway level of the Wells Fargo Center at 6th Street South and Marquette Avenue.
+Examine an authentic stagecoach from 1863, see the glimmer of real gold nuggets and coins, send coded messages by telegraph or ride in a rocking stagecoach.
+Find it on the skyway level of the Wells Fargo Center at 6th Street South and Marquette Avenue.
 Admission is free.

 This tour consists of 60 bilingual plaques (English and Spanish) including information and photos that tell the history and evolution of Lake Street.
 The plaques branch off into three separate tour options that highlight the three segments of Lake Street: the Uptown tour, Midtown tour, and East Lake Street.